webpack-contrib/sass-loader/README.md

 ``` javascript
 require('!style!css!sass!./file.scss');
 ```
-*NOTE: If you encounter module errors when requiring scss files, make sure you have installed the required node module for each additional loader you use.*
+*NOTE: If you encounter module errors complaining about a missing `style` or `css` module, make sure you have installed all required loaders via npm.*

 ### Apply via webpack config